bo0ts/mango/doc/source/cpp/rapid-simulation-development.rst

     .. code-block:: bash

-       ./hello_box
+       $ ./hello_box

 **Windows**

-  Open a MinGW shell and navigate to the directory containing your simulation.
+  Open a MinGW shell and navigate to the directory containing your simulation source code .
 You can open a MinGW shell by selecting "MinGW > MinGW Shell" from the Program Files menu.
 In order to navigate to your source file, note that MinGW will mount the C: drive at /c, the D: drive at /d and so on.
 Once you are at the right location, execute the following command:

     .. code-block:: bash